noob-programmer1/Noober/README.md

 If you prefer not to use dependency managers, you can integrate Noober into your project manually.

-You can do it by copying the "netfox" folder in your project (make sure that "Create groups" option is selected)
+You can do it by copying the "Noober" folder in your project (make sure that "Create groups" option is selected)

 ## Start